- ACRONYMS AND DEFINITIONS

 - Drugs affected by gastric emptying

-- After consumption, food and medications are partially digested in the stomach.
-The stomach then "empties" them into the small intestine.
-GLP-1 analogs slow the process of stomach emptying, and since most medications are absorbed in the small intestine, this may alter the absorption of some drugs.
-In many cases, the overall effect on the drug's therapeutic action is not significant, but many drugs have not been studied extensively.
+- Medications are partially digested in the stomach before being emptied into the small intestine, where most drug absorption occurs.
+GLP-1 analogs slow the process of gastric emptying, potentially altering the absorption of some drugs.
+In many cases, the overall effect on the medication's therapeutic action is not significant, but the efficacy of some drugs (see below) may be altered.

 - Antibiotics